The Pitch Cast

 Without much practice, you should be able to control the direction of your pitch.
 With a bit more practice, you should be able to time your release so that the trajectory is at least close enough.
 If you release too soon, your lure will not get all the way to where you expect the fish to be, so you won't spook it.
 If you release a little too late you can slow or stop the cast by gently touching the spool.
 Remember to cast past the fish.
 You don't want to drop a lure right on its head.

-It will help to use a slightly heavier lure when starting out.
-I will be easier to feel the point of the swing when you need to release the line.
-A 4.5 gram Palms Alexandra sinking minnow, or perhaps a 5 gram Shimano Slim Swimmer spoon would be about right.
+It will help to use a slightly heavier lure, as it will be easier to feel the point of the swing when you need to release the line.
+The 4 gram Smith Niakis spinner would be about right and is about the same weight as Frank's home-made spinners.
+The 4.5g Palms Alexandra sinking minnow would work well, also.

 Header photo: Tenryu Rayz RZ4102B-UL, Shimano Calcutta Conquest BFSHG ('17)